Do I need a fire door or an escape door?

 This door combines all the features of a fire door and an escape door.
 The door will be fitted with escape furniture or no furniture and will also maintain its structural integrity for a period of time in the event of a fire.

-For the UK, further guidance concerning fire doors and escape doors may be found in the following publications:
+For England, further guidance concerning fire doors and escape doors may be found in the following publications:

 Other countries may use differing standards, but we can often provide doors to approved equivalents.